Danish-H/zambeel-plus/README.md

-# zambeel-plus
+# Zambeel+
 Google Chrome extension for LUMS Zambeel portal.

-Currently in Alpha.
+This project is currently in Alpha.